Toggle: English / Spanish

 Genetic counseling may be helpful for people who wish to have children and have a family history of Dubin-Johnson syndrome.

-Berk P, Korenblat K. Approach to the patient with jaundiceor abnormal liver test results.
-In Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Berk P, Korenblat K. Approach to the patient with jaundice or abnormal liver test results.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 149.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 149.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.